Defence Electronics Research Laboratory: Advanced Self Protection Jammer (ASPJ)

 The Advanced Self Protection Jammer Pod is made to defend against airborne multi-role radars, target acquisition radars, fire-control radar, and anti-aircraft artillery.
 It gives the HAL Tejas the ability to engage in electronic warfare.
 HAL Tejas Mk1/Mk1A fighters, HAL Tejas Mk2, and Sukhoi Su-30MKI aircraft, will all have ASPJ installed.
 It is a component of DRDO's larger endeavor to make HAL Tejas more mission-ready by integrating locally produced radar, EW systems, and armaments.

 The ASPJ Pod has an integrated cooling system and is built on an active phased array, ultra wide band digital radio frequency memory.
 Exciter Receiver Processor, Active Transmit Receive Unit, Vivaldi Antenna Array Unit, and Air Cycle Machine-based cooling system are few of the subsystems that make up the ASPJ Pod.
 Flight testing of the Advanced Self Protection Jammer is underway as of 2023.
 There will be 16 to 32 Active Transmit/Receive Units used by the ASPJ pod in Tejas.
 It is included in the upgraded electronic warfare package for the Super Sukhoi project.

+On 5 December 2025, DRDO transferred the technology of indigenous high-voltage power supply for the ASPJ to the Indian industry.